miherna2/LABDEV-1101/README.md

 ## How to Use
 1. Download the script.
 2. Ensure that the required modules are installed.
-If not, install them by running `pip install requests csv getpass` in your terminal.
+If not, install them by running `pip install requests` in your terminal.
 3. Open a terminal and navigate to the directory containing the script.
 4. Execute the script by typing `python modify_test_intervals.py` and press Enter.
 5. Follow the on-screen prompts to enter your email, API token, and AID.